NPR Logo

 In 2007, NPR launched a project for the Music Discovery service, which broadcasts podcasts, concerts, news, and radio music programs.

-The emblem of the project consists of a combination of the main logo of the Public Radio and the word “music.”
-The main sign demonstrates that the service belongs to a larger and more well-known enterprise.
+The project’s emblem combines the Public Radio’s main logo with the word “music.”
+The main sign indicates that the service belongs to a larger, more well-known enterprise.
 The second half of the emblem is in a completely different style from the NPR bricks.
 This copies the idea behind the Amazon project logos.
 Stripes up and down from the letter M represent sound waves, which enliven the sign.

 Font and Colors